 The next step is to contact the police if you have not already done so.
 While waiting for an officer to arrive, you should begin to document the scene by taking photos and videos of the damage that can be used as evidence later.
 When the officer arrives, be sure to give them a thorough, detailed accounting of what happened so that this will be accurately reflected in their report.
 Before you leave the scene, you should also be sure to get the personal information of the rideshare driver, including their personal insurance policy.

 How to Make a Claim After an Anne Arundel County, MD Uber or Lyft Accident

 Getting fully compensated for your damages after an accident involving an Uber or Lyft can be tougher than doing so after a regular accident for a few reasons.
 First, there are multiple more layers of bureaucracy involved than usual.
 If you were the driver of the other vehicle, for example, you will need to report the accident to both your insurance company and to the rideshare company.
-An experienced Uber and Lyft accident attorney like those at The Law Offices of Randolph Rice can speak to the players on your behalf and make sure your rights are being respected.
+An experienced Uber and Lyft accident attorney like those at Rice, Murtha & Psoras can speak to the players on your behalf and make sure your rights are being respected.

 Second, the way Uber and Lyft classify their drivers for employment purposes makes collecting from them more difficult.
 Usually, when a driver is working and an accident happens, you can also sue their employer in a personal injury case under a theory of vicarious liability.
 This can make a major difference in the case because, unlike an individual driver, a company can usually pay out expensive settlements and damages.
 However, Uber and Lyft classify their drivers as independent contractors, meaning they cannot be sued under a theory of vicarious liability for accidents involving their drivers.